emisu36/social-media-analysis/README.md

-# Starter folder
+# Social Media and Consumer Behaviour

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This paper aims to analyze user reviews from social media platforms to understand how sentiment affects consumer behavior.
+Explore statistical techniques like sentiment analysis or regression analysis to look into insights into how positive or negative sentiments expressed in user reviews influence purchasing decisions and brand perception.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from the open data source of Yelp.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.